9 Tips For First-Timers Going To Japan

 3 / 10

-Yes, the train stations in Japan can be a little confusing but their public transport system is also extremely efficient and much cheaper than taxis.
-Trains run on two lines – Metro and JR – and it’s worth downloading Google Maps to help navigate them, which is synched with the public transport system around the country.
-This way you can simply type in your destination and Google will offer you the quickest route via PT.
+Yes, the train stations in Japan can be a little confusing, but the public transport system is also extremely efficient and much cheaper than taxis.
+Trains run on two lines – Metro and JR – and it’s worth downloading Google Maps to help navigate them, because it’s synced with the public transport system around the country.

 4 / 10